ahlisbon/CJKmaterialProcessing/README.md

   - The title of your Library as it appears in WorldCat.org.
 - _Click_ "Update Settings."
 These will all be saved for the next time you use the macro.

-Open the spreadsheet, there will be several rows of samples to try witht the macro.
+Open the spreadsheet, there will be several rows of samples to try with the macro.
+You can delete these if you don't want to try some practice runs.
 Alternatively, you would enter an OCLC#, ISBN10, ISBN13, or title in the appropriate column and then run the macro to find a record in WorldCat.org or FirstSearch (WC/FS from now on) and bring all of the associated metadata into the spreadsheet.
 We will follow a simple example:

-1. A donation has arrvied.
+1. A donation has arrived.
 Using a scan gun, the barcode on a book is scanned to populate the ISBN-13 column.
+2. Make sure a browser window is open.
+   - If using FS, make sure to initially login.
-2. With any cell in the same row as the ISBN13 highlighted, _press numpad1/F1_ to run the macro.
+4. With any cell in the same row as the ISBN13 highlighted, _press numpad1/F1_ to run the macro.
-Further Steps Pending
+   - In WC, the macro will activate your broswer window, then open a new window to actually search WC.
+   - In FS, the search will happen in the same window.
+   - Expect to see some flashing blue as the macro highlights text to determine what to do next.
+   - One Result vs. Multiple Results:
+      - If there is 1 result in FS/WC, that record will load instantly.
+      - If there are multiple results, the macro will stop at this list.
+        - You should click on the record that appears to be of the highest quality/accuracy.